 |Erasure||Ask us to delete or remove personal data where there is no good reason or Lawful Basis for us continuing to process it.
 You also have the right to ask us to delete or remove your personal data where you have exercised your right to Objection.
 We are allowed to refuse in certain circumstances.
 Find out more, here.|

 |Objection||Object to any processing we do based on Legitimate Interests.
-You also have the right to object where we are processing your personal data for direct marketing purposes|
+You also have the right to object where we are processing your personal data in certain circumstances.|

-|Automated processing||Not to be subject to automated decision-making without human intervention that has significant legal or other affects.|
+|Automated processing||Not to be subject to ADM that has significant legal or other affects.|

 |Restriction||Suspend the processing of some of your personal data, for example if you want us to establish its accuracy or the reason for processing it.|

 |Withdrawal of consent||Withdraw consent at any time and we will stop processing it unless we have another legitimate basis for doing so in law.
 Where we rely on your consent we also explain how you can easily withdraw it.|